mk0lev/jeeseBurger/README.md

 This is a Flappy Bird challenge game built specifically for nOS and the NEO Blockchain.

-In the game you can bet X amount of NEO on what score you are going to achieve.
-If you achieve your goal, a percentage of your bet will be sent to your NEO Address.
-The percentage of your goal depends on how much you bet.
-The more you bet, the more percentage of it will be won if goal is achieved.
+In the game you can bet an amount of NEO on what score you are going to achieve.
+The profit percentage you achieve is based on the amount of score you pledge to achieve.
+The higher score you bet you can achieve, the higher the win percentage you will get.
+Example: you bet 100 NEO that you will achieve 100 points and you do.
+In such case, you win 1% on top of the 100 NEO, so you receive 101 NEO to your wallet.
+If you lose however, that profit percantage will be taken from your wallet.

 ## Installation